 This chicken chop suey definitely tastes better if cooked in a traditional wok because it takes much less time to cook thus more moisture is retained inside the ingredients.

 The problem of wok frying is that ingredients, particularly meat, sometimes sticks.
-First of all, make sure your wok is well seasoned (This video is quite helpful).
+First of all, make sure your wok is well seasoned.
 Secondly, don’t add oil and meat until the wok starts to smoke.
+Check out my post on how to season, maintain and use a carbon steel wok if you’d like to learn more.

 However, if you’re using a non-stick wok, don’t heat the wok to a high temperature when empty.
 Pour in the oil as you turn on the heat.
 Add the chicken when the oil smokes.